Wind power in South Korea

 Most wind farms are in the province of Gangwon and Jeju Island because they have mountainous areas with high winds with speeds above 7.5 m/s.
 Compared to these mountainous areas, the city of Seoul has a much lower wind speed, as its highest average wind speed is 2.85 m/s.

+Wind farms have received pushback in South Korea due to overlap with fishery and military zones.

 Limitations

 There are economic and usage limitations that inhibit the widespread use of wind power.
 The cost of wind energy is higher than that of conventional energy sources.
 Many wind farm owners are not satisfied with the service of large manufacturing companies like Vestas US for its high cost.
 Vestas, a turbine manufacturer, holds a 42.2% market share in the Korean wind energy industry.
 Shifting the reliance on large corporate manufacturers to local turbine manufacturers may help reduce costs.
 There are also costs to transmitting energy from offshore wind farms to destinations.
 Since wind is not a consistent source of energy and can be affected by climate conditions, wind powered systems need to be accompanied by other energy sources to provide uninterrupted power supply.